 Its history is very interesting.
-Towards the end of the 20th century the original Wat Rong Khun became very dilapidated.
+Towards the end of the 20th century, the original Wat Rong Khun became very dilapidated.
 There were no funds for its restoration.
-This is when Chalermchai Kositpipat decided to build a completely new temple.
+That’s when Chalermchai Kositpipat decided to build a completely new temple.

 The artist views the temple as his offering to Buddha and believes that it will bring him immortal life.

 The ongoing works on the temple may finish around 2070, which will be well after the artist’s death.

 Thai people do not pay to enter into the temple, however foreigners are charged 50 baht.
 In order to preserve his artistic independence, the artist accepts donations, but not more than 10000 bath.

 When completed, the White Temple compound will have nine buildings, including the existing ubosot, the hall of relics, the meditation hall, the art gallery and the living quarters for monks.

 The temple has more than one roof.
 The building has a three-tiered roof, inspired by the traditional design of Buddhist temples in Thailand.

 The white colour symbolises the purity of Buddha.
 Temples in Thailand are very often decorated or adorned in gold colour, but for this temple the artist chose the white colour instead.

 Nearly everything about the temple depicts a religious or symbolic message.
 Every detail of the temple carries a meaning.
 It encourages visitors to reflect on the Buddhist teachings that show the way to escape from worldly temptations, desires and greed and focus on the mind instead.

 In my Chiang Rai post, I mentioned that the temple was very busy when I went there.
 Probably the best time to visit is early in the morning.
 I believe that, at that time of the day, there will be fewer people.
 If you go there early, hopefully you will be able to enjoy this beautiful place, in relative tranquillity.
 The temple is a superb masterpiece and it is understandable that many people want to see it.